 The UN’s 17 “Sustainable Development Goals” (SDGs) are crucial cornerstones to ending poverty, reducing inequality and to ensuring the protection of natural resources globally.
 Private investment is a critical component to reach these goals.
 In fact, if we managed to divert just 1.5% of global private investment activity towards SDG-relevant projects, the top nine goals could be reached by 2030.

-Interestingly, interest among private investors is actually high, as they understand that sustainable development is key to the long-term stability of their businesses.
+Interestingly, there is a substantial level of interest among private investors, as they understand that sustainable development is key to the long-term stability of their businesses.
 Also, ROI is much the same in impact investing as it is in regular investing and end customer demand for ethical investing is increasing steadily.

 A big hurdle for investors, however, is the lack of visibility of local SDG investment opportunities and lack of access to local market intelligence.
 Both of these are needed to adequately assess risks and returns.
-To remedy this, the UN Development Programme (UNDP) has developed the SDG Investor Maps––a platform for identifying sustainable investment opportunities, informed by local development needs, policy priorities and business intelligence, all gathered and verified locally by the UNDP country offices.
+To remedy this, the UN Development Program (UNDP) has developed the SDG Investor Platform — a platform for identifying sustainable investment opportunities, informed by local development needs, policy priorities and business intelligence, all gathered and verified locally by the UNDP country offices.

 To make these valuable insights accessible to investors worldwide, Daylight designed the architecture and interface of the SDG Investor Platform and supported its implementation.